 Positive Dynamic Change

-During our more than 50-year history, we have had three leaders with one vision: maintaining the legacy and continuity of the Alger Investment Philosophy.
+During our 60-year history, we have had three leaders with one vision: maintaining the legacy and continuity of the Alger Investment Philosophy.

 We strive to deliver consistently superior investment results for our clients.
 Investment management is our only business.
 We believe our independence enables us to remain true to our investment beliefs.